yogeshkasar778/StrataScratch_MySQL/README.md

     where date_part('month', joining_date)>=4
     group by department
     order by num_worker desc;

+### Q.21 Find the number of employees working in the Admin department that joined in April or later.

+   `Company Name -  Microsoft, Amazon`

+  worker -

+    worker_id: int
+    first_name: varchar
+    last_name: varchar
+    salary: int
+    joining_date: datetime
+    department: varchar

+ ###  Solution -

+    select count(*) as n_admin
+    from worker
+    where department = 'Admin' and date_part('month', joining_date)>=4;

 ## `Difficulty Level - Medium`

-   ### Q.18 What were the top 10 ranked songs in 2010?
+   ### Q.22 What were the top 10 ranked songs in 2010?
 Output the rank, group name, and song name but do not show the same song twice.
 Sort the result based on the year_rank in ascending order.

    `Company Name -  Spotify`